MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/flatc-async-patterns.md

 The XSAPI C API exposes a new asynchronous C API that gives developers direct thread control when making an **asynchronous API** call, such as **XblSocialGetSocialRelationshipsAsync()**, **XblProfileGetUserProfileAsync()** and **XblAchievementsGetAchievementsForTitleIdAsync()**.

-Here is a basic example calling the **XblProfileGetUserProfileAsync** API.
+Here is a basic example calling the **XblProfileGetUserProfileAsync** API:

 ```cpp
 AsyncBlock* asyncBlock = new AsyncBlock {};